Asparagaceae Family Plants Names and Characteristics

 Brodiaea elegans ssp. elegans – Elegant Cluster Lily (Harvest Brodiaea)

-Notes: May be confused with Crown brodiaea (Brodiaea coronaria) when in flower, or other Brodiaea sp. in leafy stages.
+• Notes: May be confused with Crown brodiaea (Brodiaea coronaria) when in flower, or other Brodiaea sp. in leafy stages.
 B. coronaria has staminoides developing much closer to the stamens with 1 to 5 centimetre long pedicels.
-This species was harvested for food across the Pacific Northwest and introduced to the United Kingdom as a horticultural species in rock gardens.
+People collected this species as food in the Pacific Northwest.
+They also brought it to the United Kingdom for rock gardens and horticultural purposes.

 Camassia leichtlinii ssp.
 Suksdorfii – Tall Camas

-Fruits: Elongated, three chambered capsules are full of many shiny black seeds.
-Overtime, seed capsules go from being a fleshy green to dehydrated, hollowed out compartments that extend away from main stalk.
+• Fruits: Elongated, three chambered capsules are full of many shiny black seeds.
+Over time, seed capsules change from a soft green to dry, hollow sections that stick out from the main stalk.

-Notes: May be confused with the dark purple blossoms of Common Camas (C. quamash) which are typically shorter, bloom later, and often have 5 tepals arrayed in the top half of the flower with 1 tepal hanging below – although this last trait is not always a diagnostic morphological characteristic.
-What is more reliable for identification purposes is that withered C. leichtlinii flowers snugly coil around the emerging seed capsule.
+• Notes: May be confused with the dark purple blossoms of Common Camas (C. quamash) which are typically shorter, bloom later, and often have 5 tepals arrayed in the top half of the flower with 1 tepal hanging below – although this last trait is not always a diagnostic morphological characteristic.
+A more reliable ID feature is that wilted C. leichtlinii flowers wrap tightly around the developing seed capsule.
 Moreover, unlike C. quamash, C. leichtlinii capsules spread out and away from the main stalk.
-Death Camas (Zigadenus venenosus) is easily differentiated when its raceme of small off-white flowers are in bloom, but is easily confused during harvest because bulbs of all three species appear so similar.
+Death Camas (Zigadenus venenosus) is easy to spot when its small off-white flowers bloom but can be mistaken during harvest since all three species have similar bulbs.

 Camassia quamash ssp.
 Maxima – Common Camas.

-Flowers: The dense inflorescence consists of numerous blossoms attached to the main flower stalk by short pedicels at varying levels.
+• Flowers: A dense cluster of blossoms grows along the main stalk, each attached by a short stem at different heights.
 Flowers of six tepals are a dramatic pale to deep blue colour, and 3 to 5 cm across.
 Where flower pedicels connect to the main stem, long green bracts are present.
 Tepals are not fully symmetrical, radiating unequally from the flower’s centre.
-The bottom-most petal is turned downward, with the other 5 extending upwards and horizontally around floral reproductive parts.
-Corolla withers separately and messily around the maturing ovary when it is done flowering.
-Flowers have six bright yellow stamens and anthers.
+The lowest petal points downward, while the other five spread upward and outward around the flower’s reproductive parts.
+The corolla withers separately in a messy way around the developing ovary.
+Each flower has six bright yellow stamens and anthers.

-Fruits: Short, fat capsules with shimmering black seeds.
+• Fruits: Short, fat capsules with shimmering black seeds.
 When mature, Camassia quamash dries and darkens and capsules remain pressed close to the main senesced scape.
 As one walks through a spent population, dried capsules and many loose seeds let off a dry, snake-like rattle.
-The tops of capsules rupture when mature, exposing shiny black, teardrop shaped seeds that can be poured out or collected.
+The tops of the capsules open at maturity, revealing black, shiny, tear-shaped seeds, which can be dropped or harvested.

 Dichelostemma congested – Ookow